-Well, that’s one way of getting around a certain conundrum, that conundrum being: what if a movement is used exclusively by one manufacturer, but has been designed or made by a third party supplier?
+Well, that’s one way of getting around a certain conundrum, that conundrum is: what if a movement is used exclusively by one manufacturer, but has been designed or made by a third party supplier?

 An example of that would be Rolex.
 Technically, they take pride in doing everything in-house, which was hardly ever the case with them (third-party dials, cases made by C.R.
 Spillmann and various gold foundries prior to Rolex establishing one of their own).

-Save for the obvious generic movements used by them, and supplied by FHF, Cortebert, Valjoux and others, what is often referred to as Rolex’s in-house movements, not used by any other brand, is actually the work of a company called Aegler.
+Save for the obvious generic movements used by them, and supplied by FHF, Cortebert, Valjoux, and others, what is often referred to as Rolex’s in-house movements, not used by any other brand, is actually the work of a company called Aegler.
 Rolex had a partnership with Aegler since its early days, especially the cooperation with the Alpina-Gruen Guild.

 So, Aegler designed Rolex’s movements, and this went on until…2005.